 To the extent an intergovernmental organization like the ITU can be assessed in terms of competitive advantages, what are the competitive advantages that ITU-T has, and how can ITU-T utilize these advantages?

-On the basis of a benchmarking study with other SDOs and benefiting from their experiences in group/function structures, what are the similarities and differences among ITU-T, ISO, and IEC in terms of work structure and program, membership, and influence to the industry, and how can ITU-T learn from these similarities and differences?

-What is the impact of the various restructuring proposals on the member’s participation in the activities?
-In particular, what are the impacts of restructuring on participation, logistic management and electronic working methods, mainly in the case of merging study groups?

 There should be a number of options employed to assess each restructuring option including benchmarking, gap analysis, SWOT analysis and brainstorming workshops.

 6. Time scales